pulsar-edit/types/README.md

 Migrated from [@types/atom](https://www.npmjs.com/package/@types/atom) and updated to reflect new and changed APIs in Pulsar.

-Install these types under `devDependencies` if you’re writing a community package in TypeScript (or even in JavaScript if you want better autocompletion and inline documentation).
+Install these types under `devDependencies` if you’re writing a community package in TypeScript or JavaScript.
+Pair this package with [`pulsar-ide-typescript`](https://packages.pulsar-edit.dev/packages/pulsar-ide-typescript) for better autocompletion and inline method descriptions.

 ## Usage